 While there were many positive reviews about virtual healthcare and overall plan quality, 83% of respondents confirmed that they have at least one major concern about their employee benefits plan.
 Let’s take a closer look at the top concerns raised by employers and dive into how you can manage or mitigate these areas.

 37% of respondents in the 2022 Benefits Canada Healthcare Survey identified plan competitiveness as their number one major concern, and this comes as no surprise given that employment shortages are a growing issue for recruiters.

 We recently shared some insights into how a benefits plan can help employers win the talent war.
-It’s well known that salary isn’t necessarily enough anymore to recruit and attract prospective employees, so a competitive benefits plan can be particularly helpful to set you apart as an employer of choice.
+It’s a fact that salary isn’t necessarily enough anymore to recruit and attract prospective employees, so a competitive benefits plan can be particularly helpful to set you apart as an employer of choice.

 Some great differentiators to make your plan stand out are Employee Assistance Programs, Critical Illness Coverage, and Short- and Long-Term Disability.
 To learn more about these features and types of coverage, take a look at our recent post on how to make your benefits plan especially attractive in a competitive hiring market.